 Bumblebee is the first spin-off film in the Transformers franchise and the first film in the series to be directed by someone other than Michael Bay.
-Set in the 1980's, Bumblebee takes place before the previous Transformers films and is on a smaller scale, refocusing the franchise with a more character driven story.
-Here's everything you need to know about the upcoming movie.
+Set in the 1980's, Bumblebee takes place before the previous Transformers films - perhaps even in a new continuity - and is on a much smaller scale, refocusing the franchise with a more character driven story.
+Here's everything you need to know about the upcoming movie Bumblebee.

 - Release Date: December 21, 2018